LaTEST - Laboratory for Theoretical and Experimental Superconducting Tunnelling

 Specific mission

 Study of the coupling mechanism in unconventional superconductors through a joint experimental/theoretical approach.
-Study of innovative 2-dimensional materials, modulation of their properties by means of field effect (with the electrical double-layer technique) and characterization of relevant devices of potential technological interest .
-Study of the thermal conduction properties in graphene, graphene nanocomposites and graphene/self-assembled monolayer interfaces by means of scanning thermal microscopy
+Study of innovative two-dimensional (2D) materials and modulation of their properties by means of electric field effect.
+Intercalation of materials with ions (hydrogen and alkali metals) and organic molecules by means of ionic gating, and their characterization.
+Analysis of the morphological, electrical, thermal, and infrared properties of materials by means of scanning probe microscopy.

 Main research topics

-• Experimental study and characterization of unconventional superconductors through measurements point-contact spectroscopy, AC susceptibility, resistivity.
+• Experimental study and characterization of unconventional superconductors through measurements of point-contact spectroscopy, AC susceptibility and electric transport.

 • Theoretical study of unconventional superconductivity within the Eliashberg theory.

-• Study of the electric field effect with the electrical double layer technique on metals, superconductors, graphene and other 2D materials.
+• Study of the electric field effect (induced via the ionic gating technique) on metals, superconductors, and layered/2D materials.

 Main partnerships